Nick Halkes: Career

 Along with Richard Russell, he formed early rave duo Kicks Like a Mule, enjoying chart success in 1992 with their debut single, "The Bouncer".
 This track was covered by fledgling new-rave outfit Klaxons in 2006.

 Halkes has enjoyed major A&R success with the Prodigy in recent years with the album Invaders Must Die on which he co-wrote the title track and the subsequent album The Day Is My Enemy on which he co-wrote three tracks.

 Halkes was one of the founders of independent record label XL Recordings where he signed and worked with acts such as House of Pain, SL2 and Liquid before taking up a position as a director at EMI and launching the Positiva label (developed that label into a powerhouse imprint), then later the Incentive label.
 The Positiva label enjoyed significant success under Halkes' leadership with artists such as Reel 2 Real, Alice Deejay, the Bucketheads and more and is now home to David Guetta and Deadmau5, amongst others.

 Halkes has a track record for signing and developing dance and electronic talent that stretches across three decades.
 Halkes has also overseen the careers of developing artists Catchment, One Bit and Engine-EarZ Experiment.
 He records sporadically under the Horx moniker.

 Amongst the publishing signings to Halkes’ JV with Sentric Music Group are northern writer and producer team PBH & JACK.
 They are the first to sign an exclusive songwriting agreement as a result of the partnership.
-Irish artist, producer/DJ Elaine Mai who was nominated for the song of the year and the album of the year 2021 in the RTÉ Choice Music Prize in Ireland, has signed an exclusive publishing deal with Nick Halkes and his joint venture with Sentric Music Group.
+Irish producer/DJ Elaine Mai who was nominated for song of the year and album of the year 2021 at the RTÉ Choice Music Prize in Ireland, has signed an exclusive publishing deal with Halkes and his joint venture with Sentric Music Group.

-Nick co-produces and co-hosts a successful podcast series called Trailblazers: Electronic Pioneers podcast with Eddy Temple-Morris - where they are now on their 4th season.
+Halkes co-produces and co-hosts a successful podcast series called Trailblazers: Electronic Pioneers with Eddy Temple-Morris, where they are now on their 4th season.